Designing Real-time Software

 - Identify the tasks that will implement the software features.
 Clearly define the role of each task in its subsystem.

 Within each subsystem, classify and group the features appropriately and associate the various tasks constituting the subsystem.
-For example, the Call Handling subsystem in Xenon would support features like:
+For example, the Call Handling subsystem in a switching system would support features like:

 - V5.2 Originating to ISUP Outgoing Call